AjayNallavelli/todo/README.md

 ## Limitations

-While ToDo can be deployed for both Android and iOS.
-At this time, push notifications and geolocation while in the background only work on Android.
+While ToDo can be deployed for both Android and iOS, at this time push notifications and geolocation while in the background only work on Android.

 ## Development Setup